 Pap smears are tests that screen for precancerous and cancerous changes of the cervix.

 Co-testing is when your doctor does a routine pap smear but also tests you for the HPV virus.
-If both pap and HPV test are normal, the likelihood of abnormal pap smears is much less over the next 4-6 years.
-Women under the age of 30 should not get HPV testing as infection is common and frequently resolves.
+If both the pap and HPV test are normal, the likelihood of abnormal pap smears is much less over the next four to six years.
+Women under the age of 30 should not get HPV testing as the infection is common and frequently resolves.

 To find out if HPV testing is covered by your insurance, you can call your insurance provider and give them the following information.

-Studies have shown there is no real advantage to yearly paps over every 3 years.
+Studies have shown there is no real advantage to yearly paps over every three years.
 More frequent pap smears are more likely to result in more procedures and tests that are unnecessary.
-However, annual examinations with your doctor is still recommended.
+However, annual examinations with your doctor are still recommended.